SebiSebi/friendlylog/README.md

 log.critical("critical message")
 ```

-Will result in the following logs:
+Will result in the following logs (`test.py` is the name of the file):

 <img src="https://github.com/SebiSebi/friendlylog/blob/master/images/colored_log.png" max-width="715" height="86"/>